inverno-io/inverno-mods/inverno-web/README.md

 }
 ```

 Exposing `setRoles()` methods to actual services which should only be concerned by controlling access might not be ideal.
-There are two concerns to consider here: resolving the roles of the authenticated user and set them into the context which is the responsability of a security interceptor and controlling the access to a secured service or resource which is the responsability of a service or another security interceptor.
+There are two concerns to consider here: first resolving the roles of the authenticated user and set them into the context which is the responsability of a security interceptor and then controlling the access to a secured service or resource which is the responsability of a service or another security interceptor.
 Since we can compose multiple configurers using multiple context types automatically aggregated into one server controller configurer we can easily solve that issue by splitting previous security context:

 ```java
 package io.inverno.example.app_web;